 Select Azure Function as the Project template and then click on the next button.

 On the Create a new Azure Functions Application, select the Timer Trigger and choose the Storage Emulator as the Storage Account (AzureWebjobsStorage) option.
 Choose the Schedule as 0*/5**** as the CORN expression.
-You can keep a CORN expression based on your requirement.
-You can find more details on CORN expression now.
+You can keep a CORN expression based on your requirements.

 Finally, click on the Create button to create the Azure function project.

-Now the next step is, we will add the System.Data.SqlClient nuget package, Right click on the Project and click on the Manage Nuget Packages
+Now, the next step is to add the System.Data.SqlClient Nuget package, Right-click on the Project and click on the Manage Nuget Packages

 Search for the System.Data.SqlClient nuget package and click on the install button.

-Now you need the connection string for the Azure SQL Database to interact with the Azure SQL DB, which you need to copy it from the Azure Portal.
+Now, you need the connection string for the Azure SQL Database to interact with the Azure SQL DB, which you need to copy from the Azure Portal.
 Follow the below steps to copy the connection string

 Go to the Azure Portal